ModPageSpeed vs imgproxy

 | Scope | Full HTML pipeline | Image processing only |

-| Pricing model | Per-server subscription | Open-source core; paid Pro tier |
+| Pricing model | Per-site subscription | Open-source core; paid Pro tier |

-| Image optimization | WebP, AVIF, JPEG, PNG, responsive variants | WebP, AVIF, JPEG, PNG, GIF, JPEG XL |
+| Image optimization | WebP, JPEG, PNG, GIF + responsive variants (1.15 + 2.0); AVIF in 2.0 | WebP, AVIF, JPEG, PNG, GIF, JPEG XL |

-| Critical CSS injection | Yes | No |
+| Critical CSS injection | ||

-| JS / CSS minification | Yes | No |
+| JS / CSS minification | ||

-| HTML rewriting | Yes (URL rewriting, inline, prefetch) | No |
+| HTML rewriting | Yes (URL rewriting, inline, prefetch) | |

 | Caching | Cyclone cache, zero-copy mmap serving | Stateless; you bring the cache |

-| CWV optimization | LCP, CLS, INP via image + critical-CSS pipeline | LCP (image-side only) |
+| CWV optimization | LCP, render-blocking, image bytes; CLS from unsized images | LCP (image-side only) |

-| License | Commercial subscription; BSL 1.1 source publication planned (4-year change to Apache 2.0).
+| License | Commercial subscription; BSL 1.1 source publication planned (converts to Apache 2.0 on a fixed change date).
 See roadmap. | MIT (OSS) / commercial (Pro) |

 | Control over data | Your servers, no third party | Your servers, no third party |